Lumi-supercomputer/LUMI-training-materials/docs/4day-20240423/notes_2_07_LUMI_Software_Stacks.md

     The isolation offered by a container environment may be a good idea to ensure that all software picks up the right versions.

+*   An example of software that is usually very hard to installed is a GUI application, as they tend to have tons of dependencies and recompiling can be tricky.
+Yet rather often the binary packages that you can download cannot be installed wherever you want, so a container can come to the rescue.

 *   Another example where containers have proven to be useful on LUMI is to experiment with newer versions of ROCm than we can offer on the system.

     This often comes with limitations though, as (a) that ROCm version is still limited by the drivers on the system and (b) we've seen incompatibilities between newer ROCm versions and the Cray MPICH libraries.

+*   And a combination of both: LUST with the help of AMD have prepared some containers with popular AI applications.
+    These containers use some software from Conda, a newer ROCm version installed through RPMs, and some performance-critical code that is compiled specifically for LUMI.

 Remember though that whenever you use containers, you are the system administrator and not LUST.
 We can impossibly support all different software that users want to run in containers, and all possible Linux distributions they may